KSIV-FM: KSLH: the educational station

-Programs and schedules

-KSLH devoted itself almost entirely to instruction in its early years.
+KSLH devoted itself almost entirely to instruction for most of its life.
 By 1953, it broadcast from 9:10 a.m. to 4:15 p.m., matching the school day; it produced about 300 educational programs in a given year, alongside content obtained in the National Association of Educational Broadcasters program exchange.
 Eight different planning committees worked with teachers on the development of radio courses, while many programs aired at different times to suit the needs of the city schools.
 In its first decade of broadcasting, the station produced 2,878 fifteen-minute programs.

-In addition to NAEB-supplied programs, KSLH educational broadcasts were also supplied by the state of Missouri, the United Nations, and even the Canadian Broadcasting Corporation (CBC) and the BBC.
+In addition to NAEB-supplied programs, KSLH educational broadcasts were also supplied by the state of Missouri, the United Nations, and even the Canadian Broadcasting Corporation and BBC.
 Among its staff was at least one alumnus who went on to a lengthy career in St. Louis broadcasting: future KMOV-TV anchor Julius Hunter, who at one time taught in the school system, worked at the station as a writer-producer in the late 1960s.

-The station would only broadcast during the school day.
-It was silent on weekends and when school was not in session; Eventually there was an afternoon hour of adult shows.
-But programming did not expand into evenings with the school system saying the cost of doing so was prohibitive.
+The station, however, still broadcast during the day, and it was silent entirely on weekends and when school was not in session; aside from an afternoon hour of adult shows, it did not expand into evenings, saying the cost of doing so was prohibitive.
 Even when St. Louis community station KDNA sought to enter into a time-share agreement in 1973 to use the KSLH facility when KSLH was off the air, the board refused, and the FCC rejected the group's petition to force the board into such a situation without its consent.